Skip to Content

 A westbound Metra Milwaukee District West train leaves Elgin westbound towards the Big Timber terminal.
 Photo: Igor Studenkov

-In July 2023, the state announced that Metra commuter rail will operate the service instead of Amtrak, but under the same arrangement that IDOT currently has with the inter-city railroad for state-supported services.
-Metra will operate the Rockford trains using its own crews, but IDOT will cover most of the costs.
+In July 2023, the state announced that Metra commuter rail will operate the service instead of Amtrak, but under the same arrangement that IDOT currently has with the intercity railroad for state-supported services.
+Metra will operate the Rockford trains using its own crews, and IDOT will cover most of the costs.

 The current hearings are taking place in the Forest City and the three municipalities where the new service will have intermediate stops: Belvedere, Huntley and Elgin.
 The meetings were an opportunity for residents to hear about how the route planning is going, and ask questions.

-The event Tuesday afternoon held in downtown Elgin at The Center of Elgin recreational space, was lightly attended, but informative.
+The Tuesday afternoon event, held in downtown Elgin at The Centre of Elgin recreational space, was lightly attended, but informative.

 So far, IDOT has mostly been studying the tracks and the existing freight service patterns, and mapped out where tracks would need to be upgraded.
 While those details are important, they're a bit "inside baseball" for the average would-be passenger.
 But state officials also shared some details on what the stations will be like, and how the service will operate.